alonitac/VMware25/tutorials/vsan_cluster_summary_assignment.md

   To fix this, see the related warning in the [HA Clusters](vsphere_ha_clusters.md) tutorial.
 - When configuring vSAN, turn off HA and DRS capabilities.
-- If you vSAN cluster is in unhealthy state and you don't know how to address the issue, it's always possible to shutdown your ESXi hosts, re-run the `add-vsan-disks ESXI_HOST_NAME` command to let the "physical" disks recreate again, and reallocate the vSAN disks.
+- If you vSAN cluster is in unhealthy state and you don't know how to address the issue, it's always possible turn-off the vSAN cluster, then shutdown your ESXi hosts, re-run the `add-vsan-disks ESXI_HOST_NAME` command to let the "physical" disks recreate again, and reallocate the vSAN disks.

 #### Troubleshooting